Updated March 2017

 “I can’t travel because I don’t have the money for it.”

 What does that mean?
-It means you can give up some of your time to dedicate to a few hours work each day and in turn you won’t have to pay for things like shelter, food, and possibility other benefits.
-On top of this you will likely be helping a local individual or group ascertain their goals, whether it be a new cafe that needs help being built or local farmer who needs help in his garden.
+It means you can give up some of your time to dedicate to a few hours work each day and in turn, you won’t have to pay for things like shelter, food, and possibility other benefits.
+On top of this, you will likely be helping a local individual or group accomplish their goals, whether it be a new cafe that needs help being built or a local farmer who needs help in his garden.

 This is a chance to get to know the people hosting you and get to know the country as well.
 People who do these volunteer work exchanges are individuals willing to take on something different, help people, and get a deeper knowledge of a destination.